 Why fragments work

 I love fragments.
 Really.
 They can add punch, especially to short ad copy.
-Copywriters often use them as verbal exclamation points, sudden stops to alter rhythm, and as attention getters.
-In fact, it’s a very useful tool in an ad copywriter’s toolbox.
+Copywriters use them as verbal exclamation points, sudden stops to alter rhythm, and as attention getters.
+In fact, they’re very useful tools in the ad copywriter’s toolbox.